nnja/python/website/content/03-intermediate-python/20-advanced-looping/10-list-comprehensions.md

 weight: 1
 ---

 List comprehensions are a unique way to create lists in Python.
-A list comprehension consists of brackets containing and expression followed by a `for` clause, then zero or more `for` or `if` clauses.
+A list comprehension consists of brackets containing an expression followed by a `for` clause, then zero or more `for` or `if` clauses.
 The expressions can be any kind of Python object.
 List comprehensions will commonly take the form of `[<value> for <vars> in <iter>]`.

 A simple case: Say we want to turn a list of strings into a list of string *lengths.* We could do this with a `for` loop: